Turlinahi/Zenity-Firewall-tool/README.md

 3. **Follow the Prompts:**
    Choose from the available actions in the Zenity dialog and follow the prompts to manage your firewall settings.

+## Note
+This script was developed on Ubuntu within Oracle VirtualBox.

 ## Requirements

 - Bash shell